-The level of activity in the oil and natural gas exploration and production industry is volatile.
-Any prolonged substantial reduction in oil and/or natural gas commodity prices would likely affect oil and natural gas production levels and therefore affect the demand for drilling and well services by oil and natural gas clients.
-A material decline in oil or natural gas commodity prices or industry activity in any of the areas in which the Corporation operates could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows and therefore on the dividends declared on the Common Shares.
+Since mid-2014, oil and natural gas prices have fallen dramatically, resulting in a significant decrease in the level of industry activity in the WCSB and the US.
+Further declines in oil and natural gas prices, or a prolonged continuation of the current low commodity price environment would likely affect oil and natural gas production levels and therefore reduce the demand for drilling and well services by oil and natural gas clients which may have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows and therefore on the dividends declared on the Common Shares.